2013 Liechtenstein general election

 General elections were held in Liechtenstein on 3 February 2013 to elect the 25 members of the Landtag.
-The Progressive Citizens' Party (FBP) won ten seats, with the Patriotic Union (VU) winning eight, the lowest in its history.
+The Progressive Citizens' Party (FBP) won a plurality of ten seats, with the Patriotic Union (VU) winning eight, the lowest in its history.
 The Independents (DU), which had been formed earlier in the year, won four seats.
 The Free List won three seats.
 It was the first time that four parties won seats in the Landtag.
 Voter turnout was 79.8%.